da-Circle/TheCircle-App/README.md

 ## Documentation (User Guide & Developer Guide)

-All docs will be  available soon in the [doc](https://github.com/da-Circle/TheCircle-App/blob/main/doc/) folder.
+All docs will be  available soon.

 ## Resources for New Contributors
  Relevant Links Adding Soon